 The seeker friendly model assumes that non-Christians are numbskulls incapable of learning anything new or overcoming a less-than-ideal church experience-

-The first time I attended an Evangelical church service, pretty much everything was a flaming-hot-dumpster-fire of a mess from a seeker-friendly standpoint.
-The service was too long (nearly two hours).
-The sermon was straight out of the super scary part of Revelation.
-The pastor talked about hell, and no one bothered to explain terms or goings-on most non-Christians wouldn’t understand.
-It was clearly not the best service for a clueless unbeliever to walk into (I was more than a bit mystified by the whole thing).
-I do not believe churches ought to begin modeling their services after that one (at the very least churches should explain confusing terms).
-All that being said, it’s important to note that I did not run screaming for the door, nor was it my last visit to that particular church.
-Sometimes church leaders underestimate both the curiosity and intelligence level of human beings as well as the power of the Holy Spirit to draw people when that is His intent.
+The first time I attended an Evangelical church service, the whole thing was a flaming-hot-dumpster-fire of a mess from a seeker-friendly standpoint.
+The service was long (nearly two hours).
+The sermon was straight out of the scary part of Revelation.
+The pastor talked about hell.
+No one bothered to explain terms or activities that were strictly Christian.
+It was clearly not the best service for a clueless unbeliever to walk into (to be honest, I was more than a bit mystified by the whole thing).
+For the record: I do not believe churches ought to begin modeling their services after that one (at the very least churches should explain confusing terms).
+However, it’s important to note that I did not run screaming for the door, nor was it my last visit to that particular church.
+Some church leaders underestimate the curiosity and intelligence level of non-Christians as well as the power of the Holy Spirit to draw people when that’s His intent.

 Seeker friendly churches tend to produce shallow believers who have no root-